Frederick Romberg: Career

-Migration and early practice
+Early practice

-To understand the experience of migration is of fundamental importance in understanding the architecture of Fredrick Romberg.
-While his commitment to Australia was absolute from the moment he arrived, he brought with him memories, knowledge and attitudes that were European in general and German in particular.
-Arriving in Melbourne at Station Pier, he had an initial, brief visit to Canberra and Sydney, returned to Melbourne, and was immediately engaged by the office of Stephenson and Turner.
+Arriving in Melbourne at Station Pier, after failing to find work in Canberra and Sydney, he returned to Melbourne, and was immediately engaged by the large office of Stephenson and Turner.
 He was seconded to the design section and worked there for a year.

-In 1939 he formed a partnership with Mary Turner Shaw, Romberg & Shaw, a pioneering female architect 10 years his senior, who had also worked at Stephenson & Turner, administering various large projects.
-Together they designed and built a number of pioneering Modernist large-scale apartment buildings, introducing a completely new approach to multi-family dwellings.
-They include Newburn Flats (1939-41), and Yarrabee Flats and Glenunga Flats in 1940.
-They also designed a few houses, combining Modernist and domestic elements.
+In 1939 he formed the partnership Romberg & Shaw with Mary Turner Shaw, a pioneering female architect 10 years his senior, who had also worked at Stephenson & Turner, administering various large projects.
+Together they designed and built a number of pioneering Modernist apartment buildings, introducing new approaches and styles to multi-family dwellings, including Yarrabee Flats (1940), Glenunga Flats (1940) and Newburn Flats (1939–41).
+They also designed a few houses such as his own in Eaglemont, and some of their designs included rustic elements such as exposed eave rafters and rubble stone piers.
+In 1940 he also became a registered architect.

 The partnership ended in 1942 as the war made private practice impractical.
 Romberg then worked in various offices and spent a year interned as an ‘enemy alien’, returning to private practice in 1945 as soon as the war ended, the same year he was naturalised.
-He already had a very large project in hand, the landmark high-rise Stanhill Flats, designed as early as 1943, and built 1947-1950.
+He already had a very large project in hand, the landmark high-rise Stanhill Flats, designed as early as 1943, and built 1947–1950.
 The client was businessman and entrepreneur Stanley Korman, who commissioned a number of further schemes from Romberg which mostly came to nothing.
 One project that did get built was another flat development called Hillstan, on the Nepean Highway in Brighton, built in 1947, two long curving rows of two storey blocks joined by glazed stairwells.

 Grounds, Romberg and Boyd: 1953—1962

 In 1951, Romberg's practice was in a precarious position.
 He had moved his office from La Trobe Street in 1949 to the front flat on the top floor of Newburn and the following year into a penthouse created from the roof garden.
-With his partners Roy Grounds and Robin Boyd, Romberg continued to explore local idioms in his schools, colleges and churches and to link his work to historical precedent in Australia.
-At the same time, he excavated his own past, resurrecting its latent classicism in order to affirm Australia's earliest, and particularly Palladian, traditions.

-Architecture style: The Central Plan

-Romberg's complex and varied approach to the central plan suggests a secure grounding in historical precedent (a subject he taught at RMIT in the late 1940s) and possibly some knowledge of the immensely influential text by Rudolf Wittkower, Architectural Principles in the Age of Humanism, first published in 1949 which dealt with both Palladian geometry and the central plan.